dogriffiths/utilities/README.md

 ---

+### [QR Code Generator](https://dogriffiths.github.io/utilities/data-uri-viewer) (Made with Claude.AI)

+The QR Code Generator is a versatile web application that allows users to create customized QR codes for various purposes.
+Users can generate QR codes not only for basic text and URLs, but also for WiFi network credentials, email addresses with subjects, phone numbers, and SMS messages.
+The tool provides a user-friendly interface with instant preview and allows customization of the QR code's appearance through size options and color selections for both the foreground and background.

+#### Main features

+- Multiple QR code types:
+  * Plain text and URLs
+  * WiFi network sharing (SSID, password, encryption type)
+  * Email addresses with optional subject lines
+  * Phone numbers for direct dialing
+  * SMS messages with pre-filled text
+- Customization options:
+  * Three size options (128x128, 256x256, 512x512 pixels)
+  * Custom foreground color picker
+  * Custom background color picker
+  * High error correction level for better scanning reliability
+- User-friendly interface:
+  * Dynamic input fields that adapt to the selected QR code type
+  * Instant preview of generated QR code
+  * Responsive design that works on both desktop and mobile
+- Export capabilities:
+  * One-click download as PNG file
+  * Maintains transparency when applicable
+- Convenience features:
+  * Enter key support for quick generation
+  * Input validation to prevent errors
+  * Clear placeholders and labels for guidance
+  * Real-time preview updates

+---

 This collection is a work in progress, and new utilities will be added periodically.
 Thank you for using these tools!